microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 ## Dropdown Control

-A set of colors for all dropdown widgets such as in the terminal or the output panel.
+A set of colors for all dropdown widgets such as in the Integrated Terminal or the Output panel.

 ![drop down control](images/theme-color-reference/dropdown.png)